‘All voices should be read as the river’s mutterings’

 closeness of the other.’

-We have arrived, presumably long after the water, we saw arise in Cranmere Pool, but somehow wiser about life than when we began.
+We have arrived, presumably, long after the water we saw arise at the source, but undoubtedly wiser about life than when we began.

 OTHER STUFF